Analysis | Why an Emerging Market Rout Has Hit Indonesia So Hard

-As a full-blown financial crisis in Turkey threatens to engulf global emerging markets, Indonesia is taking a bigger knock than its peers in Asia.
+As a financial crisis in Turkey shakes global emerging markets, Indonesia is taking a bigger knock than its peers in Asia.
 The rupiah slumped to an almost three-year low against the dollar and stocks are being dumped.
-The central bank is selling billions of dollars from its reserves to halt the rout and may be forced to raise interest rates again after three hikes since mid-May.
+The central bank is selling billions of dollars from its reserves to halt the rout and has raised interest rates four times since mid-May.

 1. What triggered the selloff?